skyvers/Aged-care/_pages/ch4-bizlets.md

 ![resident document](../doc_src_img/chapter9/9.jpg "resident document")

-After completing the details for the Resident record, press the save button and check that the Resident ID number is generated.
+After completing the details for the Resident record, press the save button and check that the Resident ID number has been generated.

 ![resident document Id](../doc_src_img/chapter9/10.jpg "resident document Id")